All Products

 No

-• If you use an official pre-built processor, specify the processor code.
-For information about the processor codes used in eascmd, see Pre-built processors.
+• If using an official pre-built processor, specify the processor code.
+For information about processor codes used in eascmd, see Pre-built processors.

-• If you use a custom processor, you do not need to configure this parameter.
-You only need to configure the processor_path, processor_entry, processor_mainclass, and processor_type parameters.
+• If using a custom processor, omit this parameter.
+Instead, configure the processor_path, processor_entry, processor_mainclass, and processor_type parameters.

 processor_path